gmmoura/draft-moura-dnsop-authoritative-recommendations/reviews/reviews-dnsop.md

 attack, b) a "lightning rod" — a purposefully degraded absorber, mentioned in (5).
 ```
-   * Action: we change the recommendation to Use IP anycast on all authoritatives
+   * Action: fixed. we changed the recommendation to Use IP anycast on all authoritatives
    an even load distribution. -- GMo 20181130

 ## [RF:TG4]

     * src: ximaera@gmail.com
 ```
    > 2: R1 [..]
 > But the distribution of queries tend to be skewed towards authoritatives with lower
 There's a reason for that that you may want to mention, namely, smoothed RTT.
 ```